geronet1/SMLReader/README.md

 * *Turnaround delay (ms):*
   > Timeout to wait for the answer of the meter
 * *Response timeout (ms):*
-  > Time to wait after reading the answer to send the next request, for the SDM630 one ms is enough
+  > Time to wait after reading the answer to send the next request, for the SDM630 one ms is enough (2 ms are hard coded)

 #### Modbus sensors
 * *Name:*